Consent experience for applications in Microsoft Entra ID

 In this consent scenario, the user accesses an app that requires a permission set that is within the user's scope of authority.
 The user is directed to the user consent flow.

-Admins see another control on the traditional consent prompt that will allow to give consent on behalf of the entire tenant.
-The control is defaulted to off, so only when admins explicitly check the box will consent be granted on behalf of the entire tenant.
-The check box will only show for at least the Privileged Role Administrator role, so Cloud Admin and App Admin won't see this checkbox.
+Admins see another control on the traditional consent prompt that allows them to give consent on behalf of the entire tenant.
+The control is defaulted to off, so only when admins explicitly check the box is consent granted on behalf of the entire tenant.
+The check box only shows for at least the Privileged Role Administrator role, so Cloud Admin and App Admin don't see this checkbox.

 Users see the traditional consent prompt.